sirech/talk-cd-myths-and-realities/presentation.md

 # How do you become faster by *adding* responsibilities to the team?

+???

+- the migration to the cloud was to be done by our team, with some support
+- we would use the "you build it, you run it" principle

 ---

 class: center middle

 # **DevOps** mindset

+???

+- another buzzword
+- what you build and how you run it is very much related

 ---